IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Cyber Scythe's max range growing smaller with melee speed instead of larger

 -Rustwork Blade can now be used to craft the Big Bang

+-Hopefully Limbo no longer displays mountains in it

 -Shadeflame Staff having a crafting recipe